 Sierra de las Quijadas is almost unheard of outside of Argentina too.
 Again, we enjoyed another long weekend of hiking, birdwatching and being surprised by enormous Patagonian hares, without seeing another visitor.

 Take your pick!
 There’s enough to suit every taste!
+Check out our guide to 9 of our all time favourite Argentina National Parks.

 Travel in Argentina’s Patagonia is a unique experience and more than lives up to expectations.
 We loved every minute of our journey.